Laravel 10 Ajax jQuery File Upload Progress Bar Example Tutorial

 Route::post('store', [UploadFileController::class, 'store']);

-Step 5 – Generate Controller by Artisan
+Step 5 – Create Controller File

 In this step, execute the following command on terminal to create ajax file upload controller file: